 Curriculum Pace approach at TSS: Student-paced

 TSS has a Student-paced approach to Curriculum Pace (as opposed to Standard-enriched, Accelerated approach).

 The main curriculum pace is non-standardized and is HIGHLY responsive to the pacing of individual students, (via differentiated instruction, differentiated assessment, etc).
 In theory, some students outpace the default/normalized curriculum, while others spend periods "behind schedule" if they need the extra time.

-What OAT says: We invest substantial time with each student to provide and receive feedback on their individual needs.
+What TSS says: We invest substantial time with each student to provide and receive feedback on their individual needs.
 To meet such needs, we facilitate projects where students take ownership of the learning process based on their personal pace and preferences.
 As a result, our students become active and independent learners.

 Flexible pacing style